shchurch/Insect_Egg_Evolution/create_database/README.md

 ### PARSING TEXT REFERENCES ###

 ### parsing_eggs.py ###
- used to extract descriptions
-of insect eggs from pdfs.
+Used to extract descriptions of insect eggs from pdfs.
 It is a combination of manual and automatic inputs, and uses with an internal dictionary of hotkeys.

 ```
-python parsing_eggs.py --b [input bibtex file] --o [output text file] --p [directory with pdfs]
+python parsing_eggs.py --b [input bibtex] --o [output] --p [directory with pdfs]
 ```
+`--b` = reference file in bibtex format
-`--r` = optional restart flag
+`--o` = text file contaning list of python dictionaries with databse entries `--p` = directory with pdfs, named according to bibtex IDs `--r` = optional restart flag

-additional written files = tmp_out.txt
+additional written files = `tmp_out.txt`
+temporary file storing new database entries

+`done_bib_ids.txt`
- temporary file storing new database entries done_bib_ids.txt file with record of bib IDs already parsed
+file with record of bib IDs already parsed

 ### get_parser_summaries.py ###
 Calculates statistics on the state of parsing entries.
 It reads in the number of bibtex references in a hardcoded directory (bibs_by_order) and the number of database entries (data_by_order), and calculates the number left to parse.
 It also prints a report used in subsequent statistical analyses

 ```
 python get_parser_summaries.py